chargebyte/eagle-bom.py/README.md

 A side effect of using the ULP is that you do not need to have eagle on your machine that generates the releases.

-The script is compatible with python 2.7, 3.2 and 3.3
+The script is tested with python 2.7, 3.3

 [![Build Status](https://travis-ci.org/I2SE/eagle-bom.py.svg?branch=master)](https://travis-ci.org/I2SE/eagle-bom.py)